 - Bills can be paid without having to go online.

-- Patients do not have to bring payment with them to their visit.
+- Patients do not have to bring payment with them for their visit.

-- Patients do not have to wait for a bill statement.
+- Patients do not have to wait for a billing statement.

 - Collection expenses are reduced.